 Students who choose this area as part of their general education core must complete at least 6 hours of courses.
 Any combination of at least six hours in BSC 1005, BSC 1005C, CHM 1032C, MCB 2000C, or PSC 1121, PSC 1121C or any of the following sequential courses: BSC 2010C/2011C; BSC 2085C/2086C; CHM 1045C/1046C; CHM 2210C/2211C; PHY 1053C/1054C; PHY 2048C/2049C.
 Students who complete 6 hours in Humanities and 6 hours in Foreign Language may omit this requirement from their program.
+Students planning to complete a Bachelor of Science degree may not omit this area.
 Florida College offers the option to satisfy the Natural Science portion of the General Education core by taking BSC 1005 and PSC 1121 without a lab.
 Students should check the requirements for their major before choosing this option.
 Students should be careful to note during the advising process that certain natural science courses (including labs) are specifically required or highly recommended for certain degree programs (see baccalaureate degree sections for specific required courses for all majors.)